dokku/dokku/docs/application-deployment.md

 ### Create the app

-Create the application on the dokku host.
+Create the application on the Dokku host.
 You will need to ssh onto the host to run this command.

 ```shell
 dokku apps:create ruby-rails-sample